ReliSA/Software-process-antipatterns-catalogue/catalogue/Detailitis_Plan.md

 # Detailitis Plan

 ## Summary
-It is believed that continuous planning and too detail planning will result in effective delivery.
+It is believed that continuous planning and a high degree of detail in the plans will result in an effective delivery, while it is known that in many cases reality will be different and the effort spent on planning is wasted.

 ## Symptoms
  - high ratio of planning tasks throughout the project